extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-web-resources/README.md

 ## Include/Exclude semantics

-- `includeList`: a map of feature keys to absolute file paths (string or string[]).
+- **includeList**: a map of feature keys to absolute file paths (string or string[]).
 For this plugin, keys typically reference content script entries (e.g., `content_scripts:content/scripts`).
+It determines which entries are scanned for imported assets.
-- `excludeList`: not used by this plugin.
-Exclusion typically applies to features that emit direct file paths from the manifest (e.g., Icons, JSON).
-For Web Resources, files are discovered by analyzing the graph of content script imports; if you need to prevent a specific asset from being emitted, exclude it at the bundler level (e.g., via loader config or alias), or avoid importing it from the content script.
+- **excludeList**: respected when the user declares `web_accessible_resources` directly in `manifest.json`.
+When a declared resource matches the exclude list, it is preserved as-is (no validation, no path rewrite, no emission), allowing intentional bypass.

 ## Output path mapping (summary)